davegallant/site/content/blog/what-to-do-with-a-homelab/index.md

 ## VPN

 [Tailscale](https://tailscale.com/) is a quick way to create a flat network for all of your services.
-With its [MagicDNS](https://tailscale.com/kb/1081/magicdns/), your can reference the names of machines like `changedetection` rather than using an IP address, or managing DNS yourself.
+With its [MagicDNS](https://tailscale.com/kb/1081/magicdns/), you can reference the names of machines like `changedetection` rather than using an IP address or managing DNS yourself.
 By using this mesh-like VPN, you can easily create a secure tunnel to your homelab from anywhere.

 ## Monitoring